PeterCullenBurbery/hack-the-box-academy/README.md

 ## 📁 Directory Structure

-The `modules/` folder contains modules from "Intro to Academy" to "Advanced XSS and CSRF Exploitation".
+The `modules/` folder contains modules from "Intro to Academy" to "ADCS Attacks".

 There are too many files slash folders to list individually here.
 Please explore the modules directly to see available issues.